Edwin Hubble: Namesakes

-Stamp
+Postage stamp

 On March 6, 2008, the United States Postal Service released a 41-cent stamp honoring Hubble on a sheet titled "American Scientists" designed by artist Victor Stabin.
 His citation reads:

-(Note that the assertion that he would have won the Nobel Prize in 1953 is likely false, although he was nominated for the prize that year.)
+(The assertion that he would have won the Nobel Prize in 1953 is likely false, although he was nominated for the prize that year.)

 The other scientists on the "American Scientists" sheet include Gerty Cori, biochemist; Linus Pauling, chemist, and John Bardeen, physicist.